The English Classroom Story

 Three ingredients that I believe make the difference when you are learning something new are encourgement, perseverance and real feedback.

 Why these three particularly?
 To get started most of us need a bit of cajouling to believe that we are capable of learning something new, then it’s down to us to show a bit of mettle.
 We have to persevere because if this is a new skill, it’s going to take some effort isn’t it?
 And finally, we need to know how we are doing.
 We need to know what ‘s working and what isn’t and how to improve.
 Real feedback does this.

 And these three qualities have been intrinsic to The English Classroom’s story too.

 Like most businesses now, The English Classroom started out on a laptop in my kitchen.
-In my case teaching English over Skype.
-It grew and I moved into my local co-working area and started to employ freelance teachers to teach group classes.
-My focus was on preparing advanced language students to take an exam that would help them get into university, secure an international visa and prove their advanced skills to global employers.
+In my case teaching English business communication skills over Skype.
+It grew and I moved into my local co-working area.
+In the beginning it was an English School for non-native speakers looking for professional development, hence the name.

 Et voilà Confident Speakers was born!